A-Maugli/node-express-app/README.md

 # node-express-app
 A quick tour of Node and Express

-Minimal web server app with templating and static files

-The bootstrap module was installed:
+* First, a minimal Web server app was created, see tag `minimal_app`
+* Then routing was added, see tag `routing`
+* For configuration setting, see tag `config`
+* Then templating was shown, using Handlebars tempale engine, see tag `templating`
+* Static file serving was then shown, see tag `static_files`

+Now comes form handling.

+`routes/login.ts` was modified, to use a template:
 ```
-npm install bootstrap
+        res.render('login', {
+            title: 'Express Login'
+        });
 ```

-The handlebars template files are in the `./views` directory.
-The `minimal_app.ts` was changed to serve static files from the `resources` directory:
+`views/login.hbs` was created.
+The template uses a HTML form

+The body-parser node module was installed:
 ```
-app.use(express.static(path.join(__dirname, 'resources')))
+npm install body-parser
 ```

-`bootstrap.css` was copied to `resources\css`:
+`minimal_app.ts` was modified to parse POST results coming from the HTML form of the login:
 ```
-cp ./node_modules/bootstrap/dist/css/bootstrap.min.css ./resources/css
+import bodyParser from 'body-parser';
+app.use(bodyParser.json());
+app.use(bodyParser.urlencoded({ extended: false}));
 ```

 After cloning this repository, install node.js modules: